frankcsquared/twitter-sentiment-analysis/README.md

-# twitter-sentiment-analysis
-Twitter Sentiment Analysis Classifier Using LSTM
+# Twitter Sentiment Analysis Using LSTM

-Completed as part of Physics 3G03.